California is a state that evokes images of creativity, innovation, and natural beauty.

 Once you’ve crossed the bridge, you can explore the charming seaside town of Sausalito.
 With its quaint shops, inviting cafes, and stunning waterfront, Sausalito is a perfect spot to take a break, indulge in some local cuisine, and enjoy the laid-back California vibe.

-52. Visiting the Griffith Observatory in Los Angeles
+52. Griffith Observatory in Los Angeles

 Perched atop the scenic hills of Griffith Park, the Griffith Observatory is an iconic landmark that offers breathtaking views of the Los Angeles skyline, the famous Hollywood Sign, and the Pacific Ocean.